John G. Downey: Career

 Downey relocated to Cincinnati, Ohio, where he worked as a druggist.
-Like many who heard about the California Gold Rush, Downey decided to go West.
+Like many who heard about the California Gold Rush, he went to the West Coast of the United States.
 He stopped along the way at Vicksburg, Mississippi; then Havana, Cuba and finally New Orleans, Louisiana.
-By 1849, Downey had arrived in California, briefly prospecting in Grass Valley before finding a job at a drug store in San Francisco.
+By 1849, he had arrived in California, briefly prospecting in Grass Valley before finding a job at a drug store in San Francisco.

-He soon moved to Los Angeles, and he was elected for a one-year term to the Los Angeles Common Council in May 1852 and again in May 1856.
+Downey soon moved to Los Angeles and was elected for a one-year term to the Los Angeles Common Council in May 1852 and again in May 1856.
 He resigned from the council in December 1856.

-A Lecompton Democrat who favored slavery in the Kansas Territory, Downey was elected as a member of the lower house California State Assembly for the 1st District, serving from 1856 to 1857.
-In the 1859 general elections, Downey was elected Lieutenant Governor, overcoming the party split within the Democratic Party between Lecompton and Anti-Lecompton Democrats, as well as seeing off a challenge from the infant Republican Party.
+A Lecompton Democrat who favored slavery in the Kansas Territory, Downey was elected as a member of the California State Assembly, the lower house of the State Legislature, for the 1st District, serving from 1856 to 1857.
+In the 1859 general elections, he was elected lieutenant governor, overcoming the split within the Democratic Party between Lecompton and Anti-Lecompton Democrats, as well as fending off a challenge from the infant Republican Party.

 Governorship

-Five days after Downey was sworn in as lieutenant governor, Governor Milton Latham resigned after being elected (by the State Legislature) to fill the federal Senate vacancy left by the death of David C. Broderick, killed in a duel in 1859.
-Downey assumed the governorship on January 14, 1860.
+Five days after Downey was sworn in as lieutenant governor, Governor Milton Latham resigned after being elected (by the Legislature) to fill the U.S. Senate vacancy left by the death of David C. Broderick, killed in a duel in 1859.
+He assumed the governorship on January 14, 1860.